jjmcoconut/amethst/content/Introduction to Database.md

 		- We say that F holds on R if all legal relations on R satisfy the set of functional dependencies F
 - Note: A specific instance of a relation schema may satisfy a functional dependency even if the functional dependency does not hold on all legal instances
 	- e.g., a specific instance of instructor may, by chance, satisfy name⟶ID

+__Trivial Functional Dependencies__
+- A functional dependency is trivial if it is satisfied by all instances of a relation e.g., ID, name⟶ID, name⟶ name
+- In general, α⟶β is trivial if β ⊆ α

+__Lossless Decomposition__
+- We can use functional dependencies to show when certain decompositions are lossless
+- For the case of R = (R1, R2), we require that for all possible relations r on schemaR,r=πR1 (r)⋈πR2 (r)
+- A decomposition of R into R1 and R2 is lossless decomposition if at least one of the following dependencies is in F+:
+	- R1∩R2⟶R1
+	- R1∩R2⟶R2
+- The above functional dependencies are a sufficient condition for lossless join decomposition; the dependencies are a necessary condition only if all constraints are functional dependencies
+- Example
+	- R = (A, B, C) , F = {A⟶B, B⟶C}
+	- R1 = (A, B), R2 = (B, C)
+		- Lossless decomposition: R1 ∩ R2 = {B} and B⟶BC
+	- R1 = (A, B), R2 = (A, C)
+		- Lossless decomposition: R1 ∩ R2 = {A} and A⟶AB
+	- Note: B⟶BC is a shorthand notation for B⟶{B, C}

+__Dependency Preservation__
+- Testing functional dependency constraints each time the database is updated can be costly
+- It is useful to design the database in a way that constraints can be tested efficiently
+- If testing a functional dependency can be done by considering just one relation, then the cost of testing this constraint is low
+- When decomposing a relation, it may be no longer possible to do the testing without having to perform a Cartesian product or join
+- A decomposition that makes it computationally hard to enforce functional dependency is said to be not dependency preserving
+- Example
+	- Consider a schema: dept_advisor(s_ID, i_ID, dept_name)
+	- With function dependencies:
+	    - i_ID ⟶ dept_name
+	    - s_ID, dept_name ⟶ i_ID
+	- In the above design, we are forced to repeat the department name once for each time an instructor participates in a dept_advisor relationship
+	- To fix this, we need to decompose dept_advisor
+	- Any decomposition will not include all the attributes in
+		- s_ID, dept_name ⟶ i_ID
+	- Thus, the decomposition will not be dependency preserving